I got lost in the souks of Marrakech. I tried to find my way in the huge labyrinth but had to give up trying too much.

 Lanterns made of leather

-Leather Souk of course is where they sell Moroccan leather bags and other items made of skin.
+As the name says, Leather Souk is where they sell leather bags and other items made of skin.
 Belts, purses, even leather lanterns.
-The variety is huge, Morocco is a leather country:
+As Morocco is a leather country, the selection is amazing:

 Items in the leather souk of Marrakech

-And then the slippers.
+And then Moroccan slippers.
 Shops in the leather souk and everywhere else sell this kind of slippers.
 They are babouches, typical Moroccan footwear with a pointy toe.

 They make them out of soft skin and in all sizes and colors.
-Babouches must be practical on cold Moroccan stone floors but buying them to my family is a hard thing to do, I don’t know their foot sizes.
+Babouches must be so good on cold Moroccan stone floors, but buying them home to my family members is a hard thing to do, I don’t know their foot sizes.

 Babouches, Moroccan slippers

-Moroccan food is so good and the taste comes from the spices.
+The taste of Moroccan food comes from the many spices.
 But that will be another story.

 Goodbye for this time!
-We have seen the souks of Marrakech.
+Now you have been wandering through the souks of Marrakech.

 More on Morocco Travel: